 Tapping the natural empathy of bilingual students and the broad global perspective they gain here at the Lycée, a key aspect of our mission is inspiring our students to make a difference in the lives of others.

-Launched in 2016, and at the intersection of project-based learning and service learning, a new semester-long course in social entrepreneurship is required of all ninth-grade students.
-The course culminates in Start-Up Lycée, a Social Entrepreneurship Weekend.
+At the intersection of project-based learning and service learning, a semester-long course in social entrepreneurship is required of all ninth-grade students.
+The course culminates in Start-Up Lycée Social Entrepreneurship Weekend.

 During the course, which is ungraded, and developed in partnership with DC-based Ashoka Youth Ventures and Paris-based Start-Up Lycée, students are invited to explore the UN Sustainable Development Goals and think carefully about an aspect of the goals that is most important to them.
 They then identify a societal problem and seek to find a solution in a group venture project.